5z2j0y/5z2j0y.github.io/_pages/about.md

 ## Educational Background
 - **Hefei University of Technology**
   **Intelligent Science and Technology**, School of Computer Science — Sophomore
-  I am currently pursuing a degree in Intelligent Science and Technology at Hefei University of Technology, studying courses such as computer vision, artificial intelligence, data structures and algorithms, and embedded systems.
+  I am currently pursuing a bachelor's degree in Intelligent Science and Technology at Hefei University of Technology, studying courses such as computer vision, artificial intelligence, data structures and algorithms, and embedded systems.

 ## Research Interests and Future Plans
 My research interests are broad and primarily focus on the following areas: